Functors of actions: Cosmological gravitology

-To study those things systematically, it would be necessary to build simulations of these observables for specific surveys, test these observables in those simulations.
-Then apply these observables to data, with current state-of-the-art model selection methods.
+To study those things systematically, it would be necessary to build simulations of these observables for specific surveys, test these observables in those simulations, then apply these observables to data, using current state-of-the-art model selection methods.

-In this cosmological inference analysis, we simplify things and we proceed as follows.
-We start by the basics of cosmological statistical inference\cite{2015arXiv151204985L}, which lies from the basics of a generalised Baye's Theorem:
+In this cosmological inference analysis, we simplify things and proceed as follows.
+We start by the basics of cosmological statistical inference~\cite{2015arXiv151204985L}, which arises from a generali\SorZ{}ed Bayes' theorem:

-where $P(\theta|d, M)$ is the posterior probability, $likelihood$ of the parameters of physical parameters of interest, $\theta$, given some $d$, and some theory M. $P (d|\theta, M)$ is the probability of the data, $d$, given some parameters, $\theta$ and some model $M$. $P(\theta,M)$ is the prior probability of the parameters of interest, $\theta$, of the theory $M$, and $P(d)$ is the bayesian evidence of the data.
+where $P(\theta|d, M)$ is the posterior probability (\textit{i.e.} likelihood) of the parameters of physical parameters of interest, $\theta$, given some data $d$, and some theory $M$. $P (d|\theta, M)$ is the probability of the data, $d$, given some parameters, $\theta$ and some model $M$. $P(\theta,M)$ is the prior probability of the parameters of interest, $\theta$, of the theory $M$, and $P(d)$ is the Bayesian evidence of the data.

-Note that the normalising constant, namely \textit{Bayesian evidence} is defined as:
+Note that the normali\SorZ{}ing constant, namely the Bayesian evidence, is defined as: \begin{widetext}

-where note that we have adopted the notation $\int_{x} f(x) = \int_X f(x) dx $ which implies the usual Remannian integration.
+\end{widetext} where it should be noted that we have adopted the notation $\int_{x} f(x) = \int_X f(x) dx $ which implies the usual Riemann integration.
 The Bayesian evidence is irrelevant for parameter inference.
 Usually, the set of parameters $\theta$ can be divided in some physically interesting quantities $\phi$ and a set of nuisance parameters $n$.
-The posterior obtained by eq. \ref{eq:BayesTheoremGeneral} is the joint posterior for $\theta = (\phi,n)$.
-The marginal posterior for the parameters of interest can now be written as (marginalising over the nuisance parameters).
+The posterior obtained by \refEq{eq:BayesTheoremGeneral} is the joint posterior for $\theta = (\phi,n)$.
+The marginal posterior for the parameters of interest can now be written as (marginali\SorZ{}ing over the nuisance parameters):

-This pdf is the final inference on $\phi$ from the joint posterior likelihood.
-The following step, to apprehend and exploit this information, is to explore the posterior.
+This PDF is the final inference on $\phi$ from the joint posterior likelihood.
+The next step, in order to apprehend and exploit this information, is to explore the posterior.